 Whichever route you choose, if you really nail it you could be a major success, as the industry expects steady growth in the years ahead.

-It’s a dirty job, but somebody’s gotta do it!
+Doing the wash is a dirty job, but somebody’s gotta do it!
 That’s why laundry is a billion-dollar industry in the US, because there will always be clothes that need cleaning and people who don’t want to deal with it.
 You can get in on the action by starting your own laundry business.
 Best of all, with the latest technologies, you can keep tabs on your machines via mobile app and keep your hands clean as you watch the money roll in.

 Significant investment will be required, to buy at least a dozen machines and rent out a good-sized space in a high-traffic location.
 The next step will be to determine your services, whether you want to be a self-service-only laundry or offer drop-off services as well.
 You could also make an even larger investment and offer high-end dry cleaning.
 Whichever route you choose, your chances are good, as US laundromats have an impressive 95% success rate.

-There’s nothing easy about freelance writing, though.
+It won’t be easy, though.
 You would be competing with millions of writers on known freelancing platforms so you’d have to work first at establishing your brand as a writer.
 Create a blog or a website, set up an account on social media and networking platforms, and connect with other writers to find your first client.
 It would take a lot of hard work, patience and dedication for you to succeed.
 But once you start to find some clients, you can expect to land more contracts.

 Strong graphic design is a crucial element of nearly every business’s branding and marketing strategy, which is why it’s always in great demand.
 After years of steady growth, the US graphic design industry is worth nearly $14 billion and offers real opportunity for the bold entrepreneur.
 You could start your own graphic design business from home and work with clients around the world, generating good money and turning your creative passion into a successful career.